 6. Stourton Castle

+There are two castles with this name and can be easily confused!
+Interestingly, the one that is not in Staffordshire is down in Wiltshire.
 This castle is also known as the lost castle!
 It would have been huge and must have looked a bit like Lacock Abbey, but it’s gone, apparently without a trace.
-So why have I included this castle in this list, because it really is one that shouldn’t be missed, the rise and fall of the Stourton family who once called Stourton Castle home really are interesting, plus it’s also interesting learning about the National Trust’s efforts to locate the lost castle!
+It might not be Staffordshire based, but I thought it was interesting enough to include (perhaps something I will look into at a future date), because it really is one that shouldn’t be missed, the rise and fall of the Stourton family who once called Stourton Castle home really are interesting, plus its also interesting learning about the National Trust’s efforts to locate the lost castle!

 7. Tamworth Castle